 The use of social media must follow current standards to prevent HIPAA violations.
 Improperly trained employees can expose your organization.
 A clear set of social media policies can help avoid common social media mistakes.

-The previously mentioned HHS checklist suggests organizations must determine entities that are appropriate to follow/like.
+The HHS Social Media Policies Checklist checklist suggests that organizations take the time to determine entities that are appropriate to follow/like.
 HHS guidance states that in many cases, a follow/like may convey the following:

 According to HHS guidance, the submission of user-generated content or comments is recommended but should be moderated to remove: